VOLTEC6647/Voltec-2019-Rewritten/README.md

 		- [X] Add axis speed functionality for non-PS4 controllers.
 	- [X] Gyro.
 		- [X] Add command to align to closest left or right angle.
-		- [X] Add command to align to next closest left or right angle.
+		- [ ] Add command to align to next closest left or right angle.
+(Needs PID adjustments).
 	- [X] Elevator.
 		- [X] Merge Lift PID commands into one.
 		- [X] Merge Lift Manual commands into one.